-The high-level conclusions from the citizens' assembly have been published below.
-A full report outlining all of the assembly's outputs and recommendations will be published in November 2019.
+A preliminary report was published immediately after the assembly.
+The full report outlining all of the assembly's outputs and recommendations was published in November 2019.

-The full report will be presented to the Greater Cambridge Partnership Joint Assembly and Executive Board during November and December 2019.
-A response to the recommendations will be made by the Greater Cambridge Partnership in early 2020.
+The full report was due to be presented to the Greater Cambridge Partnership Joint Assembly and Executive Board in late 2019, but due to the UK General Election, this will now happen in early 2020.
+A response to the recommendations will be made by the Greater Cambridge Partnership soon after.